Aquaponics

 What is Aquaponics?

-Fish generate water pollution.
+Fish produce water pollution.
 A natural bacterial flora transforms this pollution into nutrients necessary for plant growth.

-Thus, this technique combines aquaculture with the culture of plants in water.
+This technique combines aquaculture with growing plants in water.
 It is an ecological and natural way to produce food.

 The following parts are covered: